mindiweik/learning-time/2020 README/20Q2-README.md

 # learning-time Q2 2020
 Personal projects documenting things I am practicing from what I've recently learned and sharing my research findings in my quest to learn something new about programming each and every day!
 I mainly use a Macbook Pro and a Raspberry Pi 4 running Raspian.

+### May 1, 2020
+Modules 2 and 3 of the [SQL for Data Science](https://courses.edx.org/courses/course-v1:IBM+DB0201EN+1T2020/course/) course has been completed.
+I did 2 "labs" that had me use the [IBM Cloud](https://www.ibm.com/cloud) to create a database and begin by running SQL within the cloud.
+In the first lab I practiced using drop, create, insert, select, delete, and update on a test table I created.
+In the second lab I worked with groupings, strings, and ordering of data.

+> This course has an access to the course end date of May 11 which is why I've shifted my focus.
+It has also been more enjoyable to jump back and forth and learn a lot of different things so I can keep learning even when I feel stuck or frustrated.

+### April 30, 3030
+This morning I read Chapter 3 of *Clean Code: A Handbook of Agile Software Craftsmanship* by Robert C. Martin.
+I updated my Reading-Clean-Code.md file with my takeaways in the 01reading folder.

 ### April 29, 2020
 Over the last couple of weeks I have also been dabbling in a few other edX online courses pertaining to computer science and programming languages.
 I spent 2 weeks working through [CS50's Understanding Technology](https://courses.edx.org/courses/course-v1:HarvardX+CS50T+Technology/course/) and [CS50's Computer Science for Business Professionals](https://courses.edx.org/courses/course-v1:HarvardX+CS50B+Business/course/) to get a "bigger picture" overview on some of the basics because the CS50 Intro to Computer Science course dove in very deep right away.